Updated: Jun 28

 and so on

 If behavioural injuries are not addressed they can begin to cause problems in other areas of the horse's life, unrelated to the exact experience that caused the initial injury.
-To use our trailer loading horse example from above, the horse may begin to become anxious long before even being brought near a trailer: anything associated with being loaded, such as protective boots, sounds of a trailer being hooked up, or a specific halter, can cause the horse to feel anxious.
-Horses who have behavioural injuries can also experience increased short-term stress and compromised welfare if behaviours associated with their injury are poorly handled or managed.
-For example, the fearful trailer loading horse may be subjected to attempts at retraining that increase anxiety and fear or cause pain.
+To use our trailer loading horse example from above, the horse may begin to become anxious long before even being brought near a trailer: when exposed to anything associated with being loaded, such as protective boots, the sounds of a trailer being hooked up, a specific halter etc. Horses who have behavioural injuries can also experience increased short-term stress and compromised welfare if behaviours associated with their injury are poorly handled or managed.
+For example when attempts are made to load the fearful horse, the horse may be subjected to handling or training techniques that increase anxiety and fear or cause pain.
 In some rare instances, behavioural injuries can even result in long-lasting psychological damage that leaves the horse in a perpetual state of heightened arousal or renders them unsafe to handle or ride.
 Misguided attempts to address or manage such serious injuries can result in chronic stress, conditions such as learned helplessness, or exposure to dubious training techniques that have no proven merits (such as laying a horse down).

 How to Minimize the Development of Behavioural Injuries in Horses